This page tells you about healing for people with cancer. There is information about

 In therapeutic touch practitioners go into a meditative state and pass their hands above your body to find and correct any imbalances in the energy.

 Absent healing means that you don’t have to be face to face with your healer – they send healing energy to you from a distance.

-In faith healing, the healer will use prayer.
+In faith healing, the healer uses prayer.

 Nobody really knows how healing works, and there are conflicting beliefs about whether it works at all.
 Some healers claim that healing triggers a natural process that restores your body, mind and soul to a state of harmony and balance.
 This in turn helps your immune system to heal itself.
 For example, these healers say that your body already knows how to deal with illness, cuts and injuries and that healing just helps stimulate your body to heal itself.

-Healing is one of the most common types of complementary therapies that people with cancer use.
+Healing is one of the most common types of complementary therapy that people with cancer use.
 As with most types of complementary therapy, it is popular because it helps people feel more in control of their situation.